Getting all Deals

 }

-And then you can loop over and echo the titles of the Deals:
+You can then loop over and echo the titles of the deals:

 // Iterate over all found Deals